 Arriving in New York in the spring of 1974, Bayley soon began working the door at CBGBs, New York’s legendary punk club.
 She started photographing the musicians who played there and soon went to work as chief photographer for Punk magazine, which gave the movement its name.
 She is one of the main photographers to visually chronicle the early punk rock scene, from 1975 through the 80s.

-Among the punk music artists she has photographed are Iggy Pop, Blondie, Richard Hell, Elvis Costello, The Sex Pistols, Johnny Thunders and The Heartbreakers, The Ramones, Nick Lowe, The Damned, The Clash, The Dead Boys, Ian Dury, X-Ray Spex, Rockpile and The New York Dolls.
+Among the artists Bayley has photographed are Iggy Pop, the Ramones, Debbie Harry and Blondie, Richard Hell, Elvis Costello, the Sex Pistols, Johnny Thunders and the Heartbreakers, Ian Dury, Brian Eno, Nick Lowe, The Damned, The Clash, The Dead Boys, X-Ray Spex, Squeeze, and a reunited New York Dolls.

-Roberta’s photographs have been exhibited in New York, Los Angeles, Sydney, Austin, Paris, Portland, Amsterdam, Tokyo, Hong Kong, London, Mexico City, Berlín, Buenos Aires and Pittsburgh.
+Bayley’s photographs have been exhibited in New York, Los Angeles, Buenos Aires, Berlin, Sydney, Paris, Austin, Portland, Amsterdam, Tokyo, Hong Kong, London, Mexico City, and Pittsburgh.
+Even Connecticut.

 Bayley currently lives in New York City.